safeyou-space/safeyou/README.md

 **Consultancy Request:** The App also provides possibility to upgrade the ordinary user profile status to a verified consultant, by undergoing a procedure of submitting consultancy request in the Profile section of the App.

-**Notifications:** The App provides in App notifications for forum discussions, it also has a function of push notifications, which can be enabled or disabled from by the users from the menu of the App.
+**Notifications:** The App provides in App notifications for forum discussions, it also has a function of push notifications, which can be enabled or disabled by the users from the menu of the App.

 --------------------------------------------------------------------------------------------------------------------------------